Jshel/CEN5035Project/Sprint1.md

 What was accomplished:

-Frontend:
+**Frontend:**

-Basic tests
+* Basic tests

-Basic view of mocked up contract, message, and notification tables
+* Basic view of mocked up contract, message, and notification tables

-Basic login
+* Basic login

-Backend:
+**Backend:**

-Encrypted login storage
+* User's login credential storage to database using SQlite

+* Handling "GET" and "POST" request using API handlers

-Basic frontend communication
+* Basic spawning of backend server and communicating with frontend